davidmyersdev/davidmyersdev/README.md

 #### More about Octo

 Octo is an Open Source writing/notes app built specifically for knowledge workers.
-Unlike other Markdown editors, it offers an all-in-one solution with a focus on privacy and security.
+Unlike other Markdown editors, it offers an all-in-one solution with a focus on privacy, security, and user experience.

 [![A screenshot of Octo](https://raw.githubusercontent.com/writewithocto/octo/main/resources/screenshot.png)](https://octo.app)